carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 The SDK has hand-crafted methods to set the criteria for these fields.

-The following code snippet shows the methods for ``alert_notes_present`` and ``set_minimum_severity``, and the alerts that meet each criteria
+The following code snippet shows the methods for ``alert_notes_present`` and ``set_minimum_severity``, and the alerts that meet each criteria.

 .. code-block:: python